DamanRegmi/Trainee/Task-3/presentation.md

 ---
-marp: true
+marp: false
-theme: uncover
+# theme: uncover
 class : invert

 ---

 # <!--fit-->Data Engineering
-# **By : Daman Regmi**
+## **By : Daman Regmi**

 ---
 # What is Data Engineering?

-* Data engineering involves the processes and techniques used to prepare data for analytical or operational purposes.
+- Data engineering involves the processes and techniques used to prepare data for analytical or operational purposes.
-* Data engineers build and maintain the infrastructure that allows data to flow seamlessly through systems, ensuring that it is clean, organized, and available for end-users.
+- Data engineers build and maintain ~~the infrastructure~~ data pipeline that allows data to flow seamlessly through systems, ensuring that it is clean, organized, and available for end-users.

 ---
 # Key Responsibilities

 - Design and implement data pipelines for efficient data flow.
 - Develop and maintain databases and data warehouses.
+(OLAP & OLTP)
 - Ensure data quality and integrity through validation and cleansing processes.

 ---